Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- At home this season, Washington is winless against the spread, and 1-3 overall.

-- In four home games this year, Washington has hit the over twice.
+- This season, in four home games, Washington has gone over the total twice.

-- Tampa Bay is 2-2 overall, and winless against the spread, in away games.
+- In away games, Tampa Bay is winless against the spread and 2-2 overall.

-- Tampa Bay has hit the over twice in four away games this season.
+- This year, in four road games, Tampa Bay has gone over the total twice.

 Powered by Data Skrive.